Constitution of Paraguay: Constitution of 1992

 Stroessner was overthrown in a 1989 coup led by one of his longtime confidants, Andrés Rodríguez.
 Per the provisions of the 1967 Constitution, Rodríguez assumed power as interim president and was elected later that year to serve the balance of Stroessner's eighth term.
 The constitution required new elections if a president dies or resigns less than two years into a term, and only then for the balance of the term.

 Rodriguez governed for three years under the 1967 Constitution.
 That document was replaced with a much more democratic constitution in 1992.
 It provides for a division of government powers among three branches.

 While the presidency remained the key institution, its powers were significantly reduced in response to the abuses of the past.
-The president is limited to a single five-year term.
-He also lost the power to appoint and dismiss judges and dissolve the legislature at will, and also lost his previous control over government spending.
+The president is limited to a single five-year term, with no possibility of reelection even if it is non-successive.
+No one who has held the office, even for a partial term, is allowed to run or serve again.

-The constitution also instituted the first meaningful system of checks and balances the country had ever seen.
+The presidency was hedged about with the first meaningful system of checks and balances the country had ever seen.
 For instance, Congress acquired the power to impeach and remove the president and state ministers; there had been no such provision in the 1967 constitution.

+The president also lost the power to appoint and dismiss judges and dissolve the legislature at will, and also lost his previous control over government spending.

 The ban on any sort of presidential reelection has become so entrenched that protests ensued in 2017 when the legislature deliberated an amendment that would have allowed a president to run for a second five-year term, even if it is nonconsecutive.
-Had it passed, it would have cleared the way for incumbent Horacio Cartes to run for reelection the following year.
+Had it passed, a president would have to leave office for good at the end of the second term.
+The amendment would have cleared the way for incumbent Horacio Cartes to run for reelection the following year.
 The Constitution establishes that any modifications to a president's term should occur via a reform and not an amendment.
-Cartes ultimately gave up any plans to run again, and the amendment was defeated.
+However, the opposition to the planned amendment was so fierce that Cartes ultimately gave up any plans to run again, and the amendment was defeated.